-In Belgium, the problem is not so much a (legal) definition, which has been installed, but rather the need for a constant10 and practical definition accepted on different regional levels and coupled with the EPBD.
-Already the definition of passive house in Belgium is not being the same as in other countries [21].
-The Belgian passive house standard excludes the total primary energy use limitation of 120 kWh/m.
-In the Belgian context, there are several shortcomings of the current procedures to certify and NZEB [22].
+In Belgium, the problem is not so much a (legal) definition, which has been installed, but rather the need for a constant and practical definition accepted on different regional levels and coupled with the EPBD.
+Already the definition of passive house in Belgium is not the same as in other countries [21].
+For example, because of limited know-how about primary energy use of Belgian dwellings during the introduction of the criteria, the introduction of the total primary energy use limitation of 120 kWh/m was delayed.
+In the Belgian context, there are several shortcomings of the current procedures to certify a NZEB [22].
 The following list is a summary of an analysis of the existing definition: